 - Fear of texting/smishing scams

 Do your due diligence and understand not only what your customers want and prefer, but what your competitors are doing.
-One customers of ours studied their competitors and realised that they were only using email to talk to customers.
+One customers of ours studied their competitors and realized that they were only using email to talk to customers.
 By adding a texting channel, they were able to reach new customers faster over their competitor’s email-only blasts.

-5. Optimise frequency
+5. Optimize frequency

 One of the most common questions we get asked is not what to send but how often to send.
 And it’s important!
 Frequency can have a strong impact on building loyalty.

-There is no hard and fast rule when it comes to optimising the frequency of your sends.
+There is no hard and fast rule when it comes to optimizing the frequency of your sends.
 If you send too many, you may turn off customers.
 If you send too few, they may not be as effective in bringing about repeat customers.
 Different use cases and customer preferences will also affect how many you should send.